uoguelph-mlrg/Theano-MPI/README.md

 ## Usage

-To accelerate your Theano model, Theano-MPI tries to identify two components from your model definition:
+To accelerate the training of Theano models in a distributed way, Theano-MPI tries to identify two components:

-* the iteratively updating function of your model
+* the iterative update function of the Theano model
-* the parameter sharing rule between instances of this model
+* the parameter sharing rule between instances of the Theano model

 It is recommended to organize your model and data definition in the following way.